Shopify/snapit/README.md

 **`v0.0.13`**

-- Add `is_global` to show global npm installation instructions on the generated GitHub comment.
+- Add `global_install` to show global npm installation instructions on the generated GitHub comment.
 - Add `github_comment_included_packages` to allow including just some packages on the generated GitHub comment.

 **`v0.0.12`**